 In the spring of 1996, he took over direct management of the business and two years later, EDO received recognition as one of Gourmet Magazine's "Americas Top Tables".
 In June of 1998, a second location, EDO-ko, was opened in Forest Hill Village.
 EDO Sushi received excellent reviews at the 1999 opening of the Air Canada Centre, the first sushi offering in a sports arena in the world outside Japan.

 January 2000 saw the Eglinton West location move across the street to a larger venue which has permitted expansion into full catering, private functions and special events.

-Barry and his staff are well-known innovators in Toronto’s food landscape.
-In 2014, Barry and his son Josh introduced the Sushi Burrito and Poke to Canada under the fast-casual brand Fish'D by EDO.
+In 2015, Barry and his son Josh introduced the Sushi Burrito and Poke to Canada under the fast-casual brand Fish'D by EDO.

 In 2018 Barry's youngest son Daniel officially joined the management team as COO.